rafaelcn/jvm/README.md

 available commands:

 	--help			- show this information
 	--version		- show the version of the nJVM
-	--execute <class file>	- executes a class file --inform  <class file>	- shows information about the class file
+    --debug 		- enables the debug mode that shows more information --execute <class file>	- executes a class file --inform  <class file>	- shows information about the class file